-The group has already demonstrated success including in the year-ending where by working in collaboration with L&Q we purchased a 16 unit scheme in Croydon.
-We took handover of this scheme in March 2023 and named it after Dorothy Quest, one of Ekaya's 'founder members'.
+The group has already demonstrated success by working in collaboration to deliver ground-breaking procurement, in which we entered into a Design and Build contract with L&Q for an eight unit scheme in Croydon.
+We took handover of this scheme in November 2021 and named it after Marion Schumann, one of Ekaya's 'founder members'.
 BME London Landlords and L&Q have joined forces to unlock smaller housing associations' development capacity and bring forward a range of new high quality affordable homes.
 In doing so, we are leveraging L&Q's development capabilities and would deliver more social homes than BME London HA's might achieve alone.
 This means we can achieve greater 'economies of scale' to ensure better risk management and realise greater value for money savings.